Article archive

 Domain-specific modelling has proved its worth for improving development speed and dependability of applications.
 Current tool implementations tend however to be monolithic, and to require the modelling tool to be at the root of the tree of tools used.
 This paper examines the requirements for integration and how this was carried out in one modelling tool.

-Media: Procs of Workshop on Tool Integration in System Development (TIS 2003 at ESEC/FSE 2003)
+Media: Procs of Workshop on Tool Integration in System Development (ESEC/FSE 2003)

 Publication: September 2003